RichardOtter/RichardOtter.github.io/tips/Tips.md

 three dot menu and from right-click context menu.

 'Move Fact' simply moves the selected fact from its current person to the person selected in the RootsMagic Explorer.
 No changes to the fact.
+It includes all attachments.

 'Copy Fact' will make a copy of the selected fact and attach it to the person selected in the RootsMagic Explorer.
 The copy includes all attachments.
 If in the RM explorer, no person is selected, then the copied fact is attached to the same person as the originally selected fact.